bridgedp/hunter_bipedal_control/README.md

 ## Running on Hardware Headless

 1. Plug a monitor into the onboard mini pc.
-Login to a local network and double change the computer name and user name.
+Login to a local network and double check the computer name and user name.

 2. Power the mini PC from the onboard battery it should automatically connect to the local network.